amirongit/notecode/django.md

 > django looks for models in each app's `models` module, so define or import them there

 model fields must subclass `django.db.models.Field`.<br>
-each field accepts a specific set of arguments, plus optional common arguments shared by all types.<br>
+each field accepts a specific set of arguments, plus optional common arguments shared by all field types.<br>
 primary key values are read-only; modifying them creates new rows.

 each model requires a primary key field.<br>
 if none is defined, django adds an auto-incrementing `id` field (`django.db.models.IntegerField`) by default.<br>
-this can be configured globally via `DEFAULT_AUTO_FIELD` setting or per-app via `AppConfig.default_auto_field`.
+this can be configured globally via the `DEFAULT_AUTO_FIELD` setting or per app via `AppConfig.default_auto_field`.

 many-to-one relationships use `django.db.models.ForeignKey`.<br>
 this creates a `<field>_id` column on the associated table.

 many-to-many relationships use `django.db.models.ManyToManyField`.<br>
 this creates an intermediary table.<br>
-the relationship should be defined on just one of the participating models.<br>
+the relationship should be defined on only one participating model.<br>
 `symmetrical` determines whether recursive relationships have a reverse entry.<br>
 `through` specifies a custom intermediary model.

 one-to-one relationships use `django.db.models.OneToOneField`.

-lazy relationships reference models by name as strings; they can be
+lazy relationships reference models by name as strings
 - recursive: `"self"`
 - relative: by name within the same app
 - absolute: `"<app>.<model>"` for another app

-all relational fields expect the concrete model or a lazy reference as their first positional argument.
+all relational fields expect a concrete model or lazy reference as their first positional argument.

-field names must not conflict with the DB access API, python keywords, contain consecutive underscores or end with an underscore.
+field names must not conflict with the DB access API or python keywords, contain consecutive underscores, or end with an underscore.

 a nested `Meta` class within a model provides metadata (anything that is not a field).

 `Manager`s are interfaces through which database query operations are provided on models.<br>
-a default instance is assigned to `objects` attribute of models unless custom ones are defined.<br>
+a default instance is assigned to the `objects` attribute unless custom managers are defined.<br>
-if custom managers are defined on models, the first one is picked as the default manager.<br>
+if custom managers are defined, the first is selected as the default manager.<br>
-it is accessible only through model classes, not instances.
+they are accessible only through model classes, not instances.

-row-level behaviour is defined via instance methods & properties.<br>
+row-level behaviour is defined through instance methods & properties.<br>
 predefined instance methods can be overridden, including
 - `__str__`
 - `save`
 - `delete`

-model inheritance shares common attributes via abstract models.<br>
+model inheritance shares common attributes through abstract models.<br>
-abstract models set `Meta.abstract = True`, have no table & no instances.<br>
+abstract models set `Meta.abstract = True`, have no table & have no instances.<br>
 inherited fields from abstract models can be overridden or removed by assigning `None`.<br>
 if `related_name` is not specified on abstract relationship fields, the reverse name becomes `<subclass>_set`.